A Practical Survey on Faster and Lighter Transformers: Future Research Directions

-An interesting research direction orthogonal to scaling is to improve the generalization capability of deep learning models with structural inductive biases.
-A recent structural inductive bias inspired by independent mechanisms in the causality literature consists of designing an architecture that learns sparsely interacting modules, each specializing in a different mechanism~\citep{goyal2020recurrent}.
-Ideally, individual modules should be robust to changes in aspects of the world that are unrelated to this module, such as in the case of distributional shift. \citet{lamb2021transformers} applied this idea to Transformers by introducing the Transformers with Independent Mechanisms (TIM).
+These observations suggest that researchers and practitioners must scale their model to pursue the generalization performance objective.
+Inherently, scaling is resource-expensive and goes against the affordability sought in this survey.
+Nonetheless, there are research directions to improve the generalization capability of deep learning models that are orthogonal to scaling and thus compatible with efficiency.
+A promising avenue is structural inductive biases.
+A recent structural inductive bias inspired by independent mechanisms in the causality literature consists of designing an architecture that learns sparsely interacting modules, each one of them specialized in a different mechanism~\citep{goyal2020recurrent}.
+Ideally, individual modules should be robust to changes in the aspects of the world that are unrelated to this module, such as in the case of distributional shift. \citet{lamb2021transformers} applied this idea to Transformers by introducing the Transformers with Independent Mechanisms (TIM).
 The authors observed that TIM layers could be combined with the mixture of experts approach, allowing the switching to be specific to distinct aspects of the data.
-Combining scaling with conditional computing and the independent mechanisms prior appears to be promising to tackle more complex tasks in the cyber-physical world.

-Nonetheless, in a recent paper, \citet{narang2021transformer} investigated the impact of numerous modifications to the Transformer architecture, including changes in activation, normalization, depth, embeddings, and Softmax, on three NLP benchmarks, namely SuperGLUE~\citep{wang2020superglue}, XSum~\citep{narayan2018dont}, and WebQ~\citep{berant-etal-2013-semantic}.
-The authors also evaluated several methods studied in this paper, including parameter sharing, Synthesizers, the Switch Transformer, and the Universal Transformer.
-They observed that no modifications was able to significantly improve the performance.
-After ruling out various explanations, the authors conjectured that ``\textit{modifications to the Transformer architecture often do not transfer across implementations and applications}'', which may explain why no modification has been widely adopted.
-Consequently, designing universally beneficial mechanisms is a necessary research direction to achieve lighter and faster practical models.